If you’re trying to decide whether to use rock or mulch in your landscaping, there are a few things you’ll need to keep in mind.

 Tips for Using Mulch for Landscaping

 - Choose the right type of mulch: Depending on your plants and the look you’re going for, you’ll want to choose a different type of mulch.
 For example, if you’re landscaping around trees, you’ll want to choose mulch that’s low in nitrogen so it doesn’t harm the tree’s roots.
+Consider the color of mulch when making your decision.

 - Apply a thin layer: You don’t need to apply mulch too thickly, or it can do more harm than good.
 A thin layer (2-3 inches) is all you need.